GSA/piv-guides/_devconfig/ssh.md

 # Using PIV/CAC and Secure Shell (SSH) to Remotely Access UNIX-like Servers from a Windows, Linux, or Mac Computer

-As a system administrator (SA), you need the ability to remotely access UNIX-like servers from your Windows, Linux, or Mac computer.
-By using your PIV/CAC for authentication and SSH for remote access
+As a system administrator (SA), you need the ability to remotely access UNIX-like servers from your computer.
+Authenticating your PIV/CAC will allow you to use SSH for remote access.

-- This guide explains how to use....will walk you through using ...your PIV/CAC card for authentication and the SSH remote-access steps, according to your particular workstation's operating system (OS).
-How to use....SSH for remote access from your workstation...
+This guide tells you how to:

+  * Authenticate your PIV/CAC
-- SSH for remote access, and your Windows, Linux, or Mac workstation.
+  * Use SSH from your Windows, Linux, or Mac computer

-- [will allow you to do this, regardless of your operating system (OS)].
- - and SSH, you will be able to remotely access UNIX-like systems from your workstation.

-This guide covers the following topics:
+  * Configure a UNIX-like server

+Select from these sections for your OS:

   * [SSH using Windows](#ssh-using-windows)
   * [SSH using Linux](#ssh-using-linux)
   * [SSH using Mac OS X](#ssh-using-mac-os-x)
   * [Configure a UNIX-like server](#configure-a-unix-like-server)

-## Preconditions

-  * A PIV/CAC
-  * SA privileges

-## PIV/CAC Authentication Details
+## Before You Get Started&mdash;Additional Information about PIV/CAC Authentication

     * Your PIV/CAC contains an authentication key pair and public certificate.
     * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.

 ## Using PIV/CAC and SSH for Remote Access from a Windows Workstation